yudino/yudino/README.md

 - 👋 Hi, I’m @yudino
-- 👀 I’m interested in React / Vue or Angular and Symfony
+- 👀 I’m interested in React / Vue or Angular
-- 🌱 I’m currently learning React and Vue
 - 💞️ I’m looking to collaborate on project
 - 📫 How to reach me yohane.udino@gmail.com